DJV22/Hound_PVE/README.md

    * Give it an ID of "tank" and the directory is /tank/vz.
 The Shared: box should be off, as there are no additional nodes in this setup.
    * Select the Content: button and add VZDump backup file, Container template, and ISO image.
 This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
    * We want to turn OFF those options from "local", select it and use "Edit" and deactivate those selections in Content:, and make sure "Snippets" is active.
 If "Snippets" come into use, they will be small, benefit from the faster drive, and you can't save the options unless one of those is selected anyway.
+   * local-zfs pool should only have disk mage and containers.
+   *

 4. SECURE TUNNELING THROUGH SSH
    - In the Shell of your PVE machine as "root" do the following